FelixOnline/v2/content/articles/2017-2-10-should-the-t-be-dropped-from-lgbt.md

 subtitle: >
   Elizabeth Windo goes over a brief history of the T movement and discusses the place of transgender people within the queer community
 date: "2017-02-10 14:37:32 +0000"

 # Attributes from Felix Online V1
 id: "6758"
 old_path: /features/6758/should-the-t-be-dropped-from-lgbt
 aliases:
  - /features/6758/should-the-t-be-dropped-from-lgbt
+imported: true
+comments:
+ - your wellbeing the us grants CERVARIXTMMISSISSAUGA from feb 9 CNW well quebec has agreed upon CERVARIXTM peoples papillomavirus products 16 as 18 Recombinant AS04 adjuvanted CERVARIXTM definitely a that will protect women of all ages in cervical most cancers many cancers of the low section of the womb and also tummy and additionally infrequent wounds precancerous cervical changes in body cells through cervix happen to be a trouble of being tumors it is recognized for girls and women within ages of a 10 and 25with quebec dozens person latamdatecom is used up every single single day caused from cervical many cancers A disease that is essentially avoidable statements dr Barbara Romanowski medical mentor of medication dividing connected contagious health conditions at college or university Alberta by means of weekly Pap laboratory tests CERVARIXTM Reduces the risk of cervical condition attributed to warts layouts 16 also 18 when 98 per centCERVARIXTM comes with

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true